fagan2888/numerical-toolbox-uncertainty-quantification/README.rst

 .. image:: https://img.shields.io/badge/code%20style-black-000000.svg
     :target: https://github.com/python/black

-This repository conducts a Monte-Carlo Uncertainty Quantification for Quantities of Interests in *Keane/Wolpin(1994)*.
+This repository conducts a explorative Monte-Carlo Uncertainty Quantification for Quantities of Interests in *Keane and Wolpin(1994)*.
 Thereby, these Quantities are computed.